 Whenever you start working with a new tool, you need to learn it first, and Elympics is no exception.
-Going through our documentation may be time-consuming, so we prepared an easily-digestible Unity 2D tutorial series that will show you how to implement it into your game. ⚙️
+Going through documentation may be time-consuming, so we prepared a series of easily-digestible Unity 2D tutorials that will show you how to implement it into your game. ⚙️

 In this three-part Unity 2D tutorial series, you’ll be migrating a local, hot-seat multiplayer game to an online gameplay.
 Elympics will also make it fully server-authoritative, deterministic and fair.

 We’ll do it on the example of the pong, one of the first computer games ever created.
-In this part of our Unity 2D pong series, you’ll learn how to integrate the Elympics package into your game.
-Let’s get started! 🚀
+Our local multiplayer game consists of the basic functionalities necessary for a pong match:

 - moving pads (player 1: arrow keys, player 2: W / S keys) 🚶

 - ball bouncing 🎾